GSA/digitalgov.gov/content/news/2024/02/2024-02-09-timeless-top-10-best-practices-for-great-government-websites.md

 As the saying goes, the more things change, the more they stay the same.

+{{< img-right src="web-content-gov-top-ten-list-clipboard" >}}

-Digital.gov — celebrating its 10th anniversary on February 14, 2024 — used to be called WebContent.gov.
-In the mid-2000s, the WebContent.gov team published the top 10 best practices for great government websites.
+Digital.gov — celebrating its 10th anniversary on February 14, 2024 — used to be called [WebContent.gov](https://web.archive.org/web/20040101000000*/webcontent.gov).
+In the mid-2000s, the WebContent.gov team published the [top 10 best practices for great government websites](https://web.archive.org/web/20070610235006/http://www.usa.gov/webcontent/reqs_bestpractices/checklist/criticaltasks.shtml).
 In those days, they printed this list on a clipboard so every web manager across the government could have it at their fingertips, on their desks.

-{{< img src="web-content-gov-top-ten-list-clipboard" >}}

 Despite a significant amount of change in federal websites and digital services over the past two decades, the fundamental aspects in how they are managed have remained the same.